odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

           18th centuries.

-          You'll have a picnic lunch after visiting the temples, and then carry on through pleasant forests to the villages of Kotnaikana, where you stay the night.
+          You’ll have a picnic lunch after visiting the temples, and then carry on through pleasant forests to the villages of Kotnaikana, where you stay the night.
 The entire walk today takes about five hours.
 You also have a 15-minute walk later to a sunset point near the house.
 You can